Active sorting of particles as an illustration of the Gibbs mixing paradox: Introduction

-Another example, which we shall investigate in some detail, is more reminiscent of a Maxwell demon (sometimes called a ``concentration demon'' \cite{Phillips_book}).
-Using the device depicted in figure~\ref{fig:KineticBox}, we treat particle distinguishability not as a ``yes-no'' binary, but as a continuous parameter which encapsulates the accuracy of an {imperfect} sorting device.
-We investigate in section~\ref{sec:KineticSorting} the consequences of the device's mistakes, and how its performance may be improved through the introduction of active (energy consuming) discrimination steps.
-In section~\ref{sec:HNsorter} we consider a different situation in which particles have some pre-existing energetic preference for one of the boxes, such that a certain level of ``sorting'' will be achieved even in equilibrium.
-We then show how an active process, similar to kinetic proofreading \cite{Hop74,Nin75},may be employed to improve the sorting quality.
+An important feature of the sorting process depicted in Fig.~\ref{fig:CompressBox} is that particles in the ``right'' sub-container have the same energy as in the ``wrong'' one; in other words, sorting here is purely kinetic.
+Another example of purely kinetic sorting, which we shall investigate in some detail, is more reminiscent of a Maxwell demon (sometimes called a ``concentration demon'' \cite{Phillips_book}).
+Using the device depicted in Fig.~\ref{fig:KineticBox}, we treat particle distinguishability not as a ``yes-no'' binary, but as a continuous parameter which encapsulates the accuracy of an {imperfect} sorting device.
+We investigate in section~\ref{sec:KineticSorting} the consequences of the device's mistakes, for instance the impact on the work required to achieve a given level of purity, and how the device's performance may be improved through the introduction of energy-consuming discrimination steps.
+In section~\ref{sec:HNsorter} we consider a fundamentally different situation in which particles have some pre-existing energetic preference for one of the boxes, such that a certain level of sorting will be achieved even in equilibrium.
+We then show how an active process, similar to kinetic proofreading \cite{Hop74,Nin75}, may be employed to improve the sorting quality.

+In the end we show how the practically and biologically important issue of particle sorting sheds light on the Gibbs paradox, showing that it arises from unwarranted generalizations of some of the idealized concepts in equilibrium statistical mechanics.